 Considered one of the prime attractions in Philippines tourism, the rice terraces of Banaue are one of the most stunning things to see in the destination.
 The rich green terraces are an agricultural marvel in this area.
 Some of the terraces are supposed to have been hand-carved into the mountains over 2,000 years ago.
 For the unbelievable scenery of the terraces, watch the entire landscape during sunrise overlooking the faded fog and painted rays of the sun!

 The Philippines capital of Manila, on Luzon island, is a busy city with endless movements.
 To get familiar with the ultimate drive of the local lifestyle, head for travelling in bright jeepneys which happen to be the basic kind of transportation while you pay a visit to Manila’s top tourist spots.
 Frequently jammed with local people, the jerky ride between the streets on the historic and jazzy jeeps will be one of the striking features of your visit.

-Famously known as one of the best diving destinations in the world, this Coron Island is truly an evergreen heaven and one of the best places to visit in Philippines.
+Famously known as one of the best diving destinations in the world, this Coron Island is truly an evergreen heaven.
 With turquoise green and royal blue water, this towering island is positioned right on the peak of the Palawan island district, the Philippines islands’ westernmost section.
 Due to the presence of such intricate debris here, this island is famous for diving as well as hiking.

 The caves, the gorgeous natural sanctuaries, and the rock islands are the hidden treasures in the book of Philippines tourism.
 The seaside town of Puerto Princesa is where you would come across all these treasures of the land of islands.
 Especially, the Subterranean River National Park is a great tourist spot to explore a five-kilometre underground river and stunning limestone caves.
 This UNESCO World Heritage Site offers boat rides to help you discover the entire place.